Towards Carbon Neutrality

 Our current progress and next steps

-To build on our current progress, we are targeting two levers for action : renewable electricity and regenerative agriculture.
+To build on our current progress, we are targeting two main levers for action : renewable electricity and regenerative agriculture.

 Keeping carbon in the ground